 Once you know that, you can decide whether to split your streams throughout the day or do one long broadcast.

 But there are more things you need to do to fully answer your burning questions “how to get recognized on Twitch” Luckily, our team at Streamerplus can help you gain much-needed views and followers right now.

 The Best Days to Stream on Twitch

-Finding out the best day to start streaming your content will depend on what type game you want to play.
+Finding out the best day to start streaming will depend on what type game you want to play.
 If you’re open to playing different games, we recommend using the twitch tracker to find any good game that has the highest viewership per channel ratio.
 You want to be guided and choose a game with a high viewer-to-channel percentage.
 This will be likely to lead to more viewers.
 Of course, nothing is guaranteed but knowing that there is sometimes a less competition for a highly watched game.
 You can take advantage of this when you’re being strategic.

 How to Grow After Choosing Best Days and Time to Stream